Ronald Fogleman: Air Force career

 During the Bosnian War, Fogleman was - in his position as Chief of Staff of the United States Air Force - involved in the planning of a rescue operation of Scott O'Grady, an American pilot who got shot down by Serbian forces in June 1995.
 Fogleman's decision to share news of the signals that O'Grady had allegedly sent before the rescue operation was complete, led to criticism at the time.
 Despite Fogleman releasing this "extremely sensitive piece of information", O'Grady was rescued.

 In 1996 Fogleman created the Chief of Staff of the US Air Force (CSAF) Professional Reading Program in order to "develop a common frame of reference among Air Force members -- officers, enlisted, and civilians -- to help each of us become better, more effective advocates of air and space power."
 The list has been enhanced by subsequent CSAF's and includes books by Rolf Dobelli, Simon Sinek, and Victor Davis Hansen.

 Fogleman said in a December 1997 interview—published by Aerospace Power Journal in the spring of 2001—that his retirement was to allow the Secretary of Defense to make a decision on the future of Brigadier General Terryl J. Schwalier, the senior officer in Riyadh at the time of the Khobar Towers bombing, on the merits and facts of the case rather than in response to a perceived protest by a service chief.
 He did not resign in protest over policy; this would have encroached on civilian control of the military.

 Post-Air Force career

 After his retirement, Fogleman was named to the Boards of Directors of Alliant Techsystems, AAR Corporation, Mesa Air Group, Inc., Tactical Air Support, Inc., World Air Holdings, Inc., and the Tauriga Sciences Inc.'s Business Advisory Board and to the board of advisors of the Code of Support Foundation, a nonprofit military services organization.

 On November 11, 2009, Fogleman was appointed Chairman of the Board of Directors at Alliant Techsystems Inc., following the retirement of ATK Chairman and CEO Dan Murphy.

 As a Boeing consultant, Fogleman said that the Lockheed Martin F-35 Lightning II will not be a combat proven aircraft until it receives the Block 3F software in the early 2020s.

 In 2018, Fogleman was inducted into the National Aviation Hall of Fame in Dayton, Ohio.

+As of 2024, Fogleman serves on the advisory board of the National Security Space Association.

 Awards and decorations

-In 2013 he was inducted into the Airlift/Tanker Hall of Fame.
+In 2013 he was inducted into the Airlift/Tanker Association Hall of Fame.